Chris Tremain (cricketer): Later career

 In March 2017, he scored his maiden first-class century in the Sheffield Shield match against Western Australia.
 In March 2018, Cricket Australia named Tremain in their Sheffield Shield team of the year.
 He was the leading wicket-taker in the 2017–18 Sheffield Shield season, with 51 dismissals in ten matches.
 Following the conclusion of the 2017–18 Sheffield Shield, Cricket Victoria named him the Sheffield Shield player of the season, winning the Bill Lawry Medal.
 In November 2018, he was named in Australia's Test squad for the series against India, but he did not play a game in the series.

 In June 2020, Tremain signed with New South Wales ahead of Australia's 2020–21 domestic cricket season, returning to the team where he started his domestic career.
 Despite the move, Tremain was left out of the New South Wales team for the entire summer.
 He did not play his first game back with New South Wales until November 2021, by which point it had been 634 days since his last first-class match.
 He took a wicket with his first ball of the match and three wickets in his first two overs to have bowling figures of 3/2.
 In the last five matches of the season he took 24 wickets at an average of 15.95 and was named as New South Wales' men's player of the season.

 In September 2022, Tremain signed with the Hobart Hurricanes for the BBL12 season.
 Although he featured as 12th man many times in the BBL|12 season, Tremain did not make the starting XI for any games.
 The BBL13 season was the first season Tremain went unsigned by any franchise.

 In December 2023 it was reported that Tremain would be joining Northamptonshire for the opening four rounds of the 2024 County Championship after a successful 3 game spell in 2023.

+Following his diagnosis of Parsonage-Turner Syndrome in 2024, Tremain announced his retirement from cricket in February 2026.